 I supervise undergraduate theses in the School of Japan Studies and School of Language and Culture Studies (GC Course).
-In principle, students’ research topics are connected to my two main research areas: 1) war memories/historical consciousness, 2) tourism studies.
-However, other closely linked topics (especially media studies) are also accepted.
+In principle, students’ research topics are connected to my two main research areas: 1) war memories/historical consciousness, 2) tourism studies (especially contents tourism).
+However, other closely linked topics (e.g. media studies) are also accepted.

 Conditions for Joining my Graduation Thesis Seminar